hernad/my-zimbra/ZimbraServer/docs/INSTALL-DEV-MAC-UBUNTU-VM.md

 If you are using zimbra-openjdk for compiling Zimbra Java code, add `/opt/zimbra/common/lib/jvm/java/bin` to your `$PATH`.
 You may also want to set `$JAVA_HOME` for other Java tools to work properly.

-## Get the source code

-1. Create one or more Perforce clients.
-You could do that on your VM, but since clients (workspace specifications) are stored on the Perforce server, it's much easier to create it on your Mac.
-The simplest way is to use P4V to create a new client based on an existing client, for example the one you use for JUDASPRIEST.
-The new client could be named something like "{myusername}-ubuntu-judaspriest".
-You'll want to update the base directory to the location on your VM in your shared folder, for example `/mnt/hgfs/ubuntuhome/p4`.
-You'll also need to either update or remove the host constraint.

-2. Login to Perforce on your VM, set the client, and sync down the code:

-        $ p4 login
-        $ export P4CLIENT={myusername}-ubuntu-judaspriest
-        $ p4 sync

-Note: The sync will take a while.
-Though the files are already there, according to the client spec they are not, so everything will be synced.

 ## Install Jetty and scripts